 - Ownership and Data Usage.

 - Definition.
 “Customer Data” means any and all Content (e.g. designs, projects and prototypes), and other information submitted, linked to, uploaded or made available to the Enterprise Services by Customer or by a third party on Customer’s behalf (including any modifications thereto made by Users), but does not include the Enterprise Services, InVision Content or Third Party Services.
+Customer retains all of its rights to its Customer Data.

 - Proprietary Rights.
 As between the parties, all right, title and interest in and to the Enterprise Services and InVision Content, and all copies, modifications and derivative works thereof is and will remain the sole and exclusive property of InVision.
 Except as expressly set forth herein, no license or other right, title or interest in the Enterprise Services or InVision Content is granted by InVision to Customer.